OctopusDeploy/blog/blog/2022-03/deploying-amazon-eks-github-actions/index.md

  - GitHub Actions
 ---

 In a DevOps process, a CI server, like Github Actions, builds a code repository and pushes the software artifact to a container registry, ready for deployment.
-Before GitHub Actions was introduced, a third-party tool like Jenkins would have to execute DevOps operations on the GitHub repository.
-GitHub Actions makes DevOps operations native to a GitHub repository, making it easier for developers to implement DevOps.
+Before GitHub Actions was introduced, a third-party tool like Jenkins had to execute DevOps operations on the GitHub repository.

+GitHub Actions makes DevOps operations native to a GitHub repository, making it easier for developers to implement DevOps processes.

 In this post, you build a Docker image in a GitHub Actions workflow and publish the image to Amazon Elastic Container Registry (ECR).